June 12, 2020 (Updated July 29, 2020)

 Learning communities: In Module A, first-year students will have their First-Year Seminar paired with another course to form a learning community.
 All students in a particular FYS will also be registered for the same second discipline-specific course (history, economics, biology, music, theater, etc.).
 This approach can significantly enhance educational benefits and will limit the number of regular contacts for students.
 The College will work hard to create other paired-course learning communities for all students in both modules.

-Additional opportunities: Additional remote learning opportunities will be provided for students to take a half-credit (0.5-unit) “Pre-Fall” course beginning in July and finishing prior to the start of Module A. They will also have the option to take a half-credit (0.5) or 1-unit “Intersession” course beginning right after the end of Module B and continuing up to the beginning of the Spring 2021 semester.
+Additional opportunities: Additional remote learning opportunities will be provided for students to take a half-credit (0.5-unit) “Pre-Fall” course beginning in July and finishing prior to the start of Module A. They will also have the option to take a half-credit (0.5-unit) “Intersession” course beginning right after the end of Module B and continuing up to the beginning of the Spring 2021 semester.
 No additional tuition will be charged for these courses if they are taken in place of a fall or spring semester course.
 There may be limited offerings, to be shared with first-year students primarily and opened up to returning students as more options become available.
 Students who opt for units in Pre-Fall or Intersession may choose to lighten their course load accordingly in Module A or B. (Albion College operates on a unit system of academic credit; 32 units are required for graduation.)

 With this schedule, examples of student course loads could include: